haileyjoren/haileyjoren.github.io/_pages/about.md

 taught by [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/).

-During college, I served as a **Harvard Patel Fellow**, the recipient of a fellowship that allowed me to work with teaching staff to support students of diverse backgronds and work individually with students in an introductory computer science course.
+During college, I served as a **Harvard Patel Fellow**, the recipient of a fellowship that allowed me to work with teaching staff to support students of diverse backgrounds and work individually with students in an introductory computer science course.

 ### Reviewing